Red Empress African Cichlid

 Maybe he’s a boss type and wants to take over, maybe he belongs somewhere in the middle or at the very bottom…the only way for your fish to keep their current position is to make sure the new guy goes to the bottom of the pole, and they will achieve this by attacking the new guy constantly.
 Maybe even to the point of killing him.

-Yes it can and will happen if you add 1 lonely fish at a time.
+Yes, it can and will happen if you add 1 lonely fish at a time.
 The solution to this problem is to add about 3-5 fish at a time.
-If there’s 3-5 new guys at once all the aggression from the other fish will be spread out amongst the new 3-5 vs just 1 fish getting the whole gang beat down at once.
+If there are 3-5 new guys at once all the aggression from the other fish will be spread out amongst the new 3-5 vs just 1 fish getting the whole gang beat down at once.

 Another method that helps is to do a water change first and then change all your décor around.
 This will reset all the territories your fish already established and everyone has to work to claim their new spots all over again, this will also diminish the aggression towards the new guys.